 Scales: visible fragments of the stratum corneum as it is shed from the skin, most commonly associated with psoriasis.

 Crust: a rough surface consisting of dried serum, blood, bacteria and cellular debris.
-The serum, blood, bacteria and debris has usually exuded through an eroded epidermis.
+The serum, blood, bacteria and debris have usually exuded through an eroded epidermis.

 Scar: new fibrous tissue which occurs after skin injury.
 Atrophic scarring involves the thinning of normal tissues underlying the scar resulting in a cratering effect.
 Hypertrophic scarring involves the hyperproliferation of scar tissue within the wound boundary, resulting in a prominent scar.
 Keloidal scarring involves the hyperproliferation of scar tissue beyond the wound boundary resulting in a scar that is significantly larger than the original skin insult.